Pot Farm: Development and release

-Reception
+Reception and legacy

 By the end of 2010, Pot Farm was estimated to be earning its developers $148,000 a month.
 Most of the game's revenue comes from the subscription service offered to its players, and it had a Facebook user score of 4.8 out of 5 from around 107,000 reviews.
 With the release of the mobile app, and the subsequent shut down of the Facebook app, the game saw its loyal fanbase move platforms with it.
+It was nominated for 'Best Social/Casual Game' in the Canadian Videogame Awards 2011, with Benedetti writing "In case you didn't know, the Canadians totally love the cannabis".

 Comparing the game to other popular farming sims, NBC News's Wendy Benedetti said that "this is not your grandmother's Farmville.
 Unless, of course, your grandmother was a hippie in the '60s... in which case, dude, this is totally her kind of Farmville" and concluded that "[the game] features some decent production values and a zany sense of humor (check out the sketchy wildlife) and that's enough to keep me coming back".
-David Silverberg for GameSpot also commented on the game, describing it as a "tycoon-type" game that "was a huge hit on Facebook because it didn't sway too far from the core appeal of the extremely popular Farmville.
-He credits the rise in cannabis-empire games to Pot Farms success.
-MMO Games compared the gameplay, saying that "Pot Farm is Farmville but a lot cooler [...] far less gimmicky and more in-depth" and that it was "the best game of its genre on Facebook".
-The review notes that the multiplayer aspects are more fun than solo gameplay, but that it is still a fun and accessible game.
+David Silverberg for GameSpot described it as a "tycoon-type" game that "was a huge hit on Facebook because it didn't sway too far from the core appeal of the extremely popular Farmville.
+He credited the rise in cannabis-empire games to Pot Farms success.
+MMO Games also compared gameplay to Farmville "but a lot cooler [...] far less gimmicky and more in-depth", ranking Pot Farm among "the best game of its genre on Facebook".
+The review noted that the multiplayer aspects are more fun than solo gameplay, but that it is still a fun and accessible game.